Alexisgt01/EmailCrawler/README.md

 # Email Crawler

 Retrieves all email addresses from a google search.
-On all result pages (1 to xx)
+On all result pages (1 to xx pages)

-One level : For now, browse only URLs, the bot does not browse inside the resulted site

 ## Installation